kcall174/KennethCallaghan/README.md

 - 🔭 I’m looking to consume more Python experience for my career
 - 🏋🏻 In my free time I enjoy working out to keep my body in an optimal state
-- 📚 I am obsessed with learning and reading
+- 📚 I'm obsessed with learning and reading

 </p>